helium/blockchain-http/README.md

 ## WARNING

-This application does NOT serve up over TLS, and does NOT rate controll, or access control clients.
+This application does NOT serve up over TLS, and does NOT rate control, or access control clients.
 Please run this service behind a load balancer that terminates SSL and does some rate and access control.